weld/core/jsf/numberguess/readme.txt

 appropriate values and uncomment the <server> element inside the tomcat-maven-plugin configuration in the pom.xml.

 You can deploy it as an exploded archive immediately after the war goal is finished assembling the exploded structure:

  mvn compile war:exploded tomcat:exploded -Ptomcat

-Once the application is deployed, you can redeploy it using the following command:
+Once the application is deployed, you can redeploy it using this command:

  mvn tomcat:redeploy -Ptomcat